stevevillardi/Logic.Monitor/README.md

 To cache credentials for multiple portals you can use the command New-LMCachedAccount, once a credential has been cached you can reference it when connecting to an lm portal using the -UserCachedCredentials switch in Connect-LMAccount.

+Cached credentials are stored in a LocalVault using **Microsoft's SecretManagement** module.
+If its your first time using SecretManagement you will be prompted to set up a password for accessing your cached accounts in the LocalVault using this method.

 ```powershell
 New-LMCachedAccount -AccessId "lm_access_id" -AccessKey "lm_access_key" -AccountName "lm_portal_prefix_name"
 Connect-LMAccount -UseCachedCredential